VHP4Safety/glossary/README.md

 VHP4Safety – the Virtual Human Platform for safety assessment project [NWA 1292.19.272](https://www.nwo.nl/projecten/nwa129219272) is part of the NWA research program ‘Research along Routes by Consortia (ORC)’, which is funded by the Netherlands Organization for Scientific Research (NWO).
-With a budget of over 10 million Euros, the project starts on June 1, 2021 and will last for the duration of 5 years.
+The project started on June 1, 2021 with a budget of over 10 million Euros and will last for the duration of 5 years.